oleg-nenashev/oleg-nenashev/job/README.md

-# Hiring me?
+# Want to hire me?
+Need my help in a community?

 **Quick links:** [My resume](https://docs.google.com/document/d/17nQnjqXoV9Irij_CX4XE87VoUXMHqY1MWVh2H7zry_8/edit?usp=sharing) |
 [LinkedIn](https://www.linkedin.com/in/onenashev/) |
 [E-mail](mailto:o.v.nenashev+opportunities@gmail.com) |
 [More links](https://linktr.ee/onenashev)

-## My availablility
+## My current availability

-I am not actively looking for a job, bad luck if you are a company recruiter!
+I am **NOT** actively looking for a job, bad luck if you are a company recruiter!
 At the same time I am ready to discuss good opportunities within the area of my interests.

 If you are from an open source community and looking for help or advice, feel free to reach out!